skopp/msgboy/README.markdown

 * Consider not redrawing the whole dashboard on "-", but just allow for a redraw 'corner'.
 * When "resetting" subscriptions, it should indicate a message to the user...
 * We should show something on empty dashboard... but what?
+* Port node-xmpp to the browser!
+Ask @dodo and @astro for help!

 ## Publishers